New Safety Alert from the HSE (Health and Safety Executive) – Change in Enforcement for Mild Steel Welding Fume

 The Alert states that all businesses undertaking welding activities should provide effective and correctly used engineering controls to prevent exposure to fumes arising from welding activities.
 Where engineering controls are not adequate, appropriate Respiratory Protective Equipment (RPE) is required to control the risk from the residual fume.

-As a result of this new evidence the following action is required!
+As a result of this new evidence, the following action is required!

 • Make sure exposure to any welding fumes is adequately controlled using engineering controls (typically LEV).